theRealPadster/wall-gen/README.md

 # wall-gen
-Script to overlay quotes on wallpapers, given a list of quotes and some wallpapers.
+Script to overlay Andromeda quotes on wallpapers, given a list of quotes and some wallpapers.